emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

 * __Combat Abilities:__
   * __Chain Attack:__ After slaying an enemy, gain an extra 10 feet of movement and a free attack action or Hurl Weapon.
-  * __The Opener:__ If you attack an enemy that has not yet moved in combat, do double damage.
-If they fail a contested strength saving throw, they are knocked prone.

 __Level 6 Path Of Rage Barbarian__